gaehlerm/SoftwareEngineering/README.md

 ### Data classes

 In data classes all variables are public.
 Everyone can work with the variables directly.
 There is no need for setter or getter functions.
 Just access the variables.

 The Java people claim that this was bad because you had to decouple everything.
 They were decoupling the implementation of the class (the variable) from the interface (the getter and setter).
 Well, yes, they do decouple them.
 But they might have never really thought about the outcome.
 They decouple in a strictly worse manner than just giving raw access to the class variables.

 Let me make an example.
-We have again the class bottle.
+We have again the class `Bottle`.
 We look only at the variable `_size`, for this discussion we don't need more than one variable.
 Now first of all, it's worth mentioning that in the normal data class, `size` is a public variable while in the version with getters and setters, it becomes a private variable `_size`.
 Accessing it should be done only through the getter and setter function, that's the whole idea behind it.
 ```Py
 class Bottle
    def get_size(self):